Wissahickon High School: Baseball

 The Wissahickon basketball team is ranked 10th in Philadelphia by CSN philly.com.
 The program changed coaches in 2008 and again in 2013 and has steadily worked their way back to conference champions and state contenders.

 Tennis

 The 2011 Wissahickon boys tennis team made states for the first time in school history.

 Soccer

 The soccer team in 2010 was ranked up to 10th in the state and 7th in the area at the end of the season by the Philly Inquirer.

 Track and Field

 The Boys track team has won the American Conference Championship 10 of the last 12 years and boasts 21 individual Pa.
 State Champions, 3 State Relay Champions, 80 State Medalists (2nd thru 8th) and has won 3 State Championship team titles (1967 'B', 1972 'A', 1982 'AAA').

 Football

 The Trojan football team were the 1973 & 1987 BuxMont Champions and 2007 PIAA Suburban One - American Champions.

 Hockey

-The Trojan hockey team placed second in the Delaware Valley Hockey League in the 2014–2015 season.
+The Trojan hockey team won first place in the Delaware Valley Hockey League in the 2014–2015 season.